 Aurora forecasts are a popular way to keep tabs on those slithery specters.
 There are many websites and tracking services like Aurora Alert that let you follow the auroras.
 Keep in mind, however, they become much less accurate the farther you forecast.

-Finland also offers some localized aurora alerts, like the Pyhä Aurora Alerts and the Luosto Aurora Alerts.
-Many hotels and most glass igloos also offer personalized aurora alerts, so you don’t have to worry about sleeping away while the auroras dance overhead.
+Finland also offers aurora alert services, and many hotels and most glass igloos also offer personalized aurora alerts, so you don’t have to worry about sleeping away while the auroras dance overhead.

 How do I prepare for an aurora hunt?

 Sometimes you can just grab your camera and head outside.
 However, for most of the year, hunting auroras isn’t quite so simple.
 Winters in northern Finland range from mild, when the temperature drops just below zero, and the snow is wet and crunchy, to -40°C, when your eyelashes freeze shut, and your lips chap just from the thought of going outside.